To all the conference-goers out there, we’d like to pose a question. What’s your mission?

 I guess it depends on your perspective, and how up-to-date (or out-of-date) your event marketing strategy is.
 As an inbound marketer, I'm all about finding ways to draw people in instead of interrupt them to get my message heard.Read More

-Ticket Sales Tip #1: Get Cyndi Lauper to perform at your event.
+Ticket Sales Tip #1: Get Amy Schumer to perform at your event.

-But you may have heard that we're in the heat of planning the biggest inbound marketing conference ever (at which Cyndi Lauper is indeed performing) -- INBOUND 2012.
-And part of that planning means, obviously, driving ticket sales.
+But you may have heard that we just got done planning and hosting the biggest inbound marketing event ever (at which Amy Schumer did indeed perform) -- INBOUND 2015.
+And part of that planning meant, obviously, driving ticket sales.

 There are hundreds of companies at trade shows vying for your audience's attention.
 They distribute branded items, talk about their products, and do everything possible to scan attendees' badges with lead retrieval scanners.
 Most companies use the same trade show tactics as each other, and attendees eventually forget who was who.
 But there are other, smarter ways to strategically approach trade shows that will make you stand out from other companies and competitors and stay on attendees' brains long after the event is over.